salesforce/LayoutDETR/README.md

 --bg-preprocessing=256 \
 --strings='EVERYTHING 10% OFF|Friends & Family Savings Event|SHOP NOW|CODE FRIEND10' \
 --string-labels='header|body text|button|disclaimer / footnote' \
---outfile='temp' \
+--outfile=temp \
 --out-postprocessing=horizontal_center_aligned
 ```
 where
 - `--seeds=XX-YY` indicates using different random seeds from range(XX, YY) to generate layouts.
 - `--network` indicates the path of the well-trained generator .pkl file.
-- `--bg` indicates the path of the provided background image .png file.
+- `--bg` indicates the path of the provided background image file.
 - `--bg-preprocessing` indicates the preprocessing operation to the background image.
 The default is `none`, meaning no preprocessing.
 - `--strings` indicates the ads text strings, the bboxes of which will be generated on top of the background image.
 Multiple (<10) strings are separated by `|`.
 - `--string-labels` indicates the ads text string labels, selected from {`header`, `pre-header`, `post-header`, `body text`, `disclaimer / footnote`, `button`, `callout`, `logo`}.
 Multiple (<10) strings are separated by `|`.
-- `--outdir` indicates the output directory, where there are two subdirectories containing N generated layouts of bboxes on top of the background image.
-N equals to the number of random seeds.
-Each subdirectory sorts the generated layouts by either the overlapping penalty (the smaller the less overlapping artifacts) or the alignment penalty (the smaller the stronger left/right/top/bottom/center alignment).
-- `--out-jittering-strength` indicates the strength of randomly jitterring, in the range of 0.0-1.0 (0-100%), to the output bbox parameters, so as to diversify layout generation.
-The default is 0.0, meaning no jittering.
+- `--outfile` indicates the output file path and name (without extension).
 - `--out-postprocessing` indicates the postprocessing operation to the output bbox parameters so as to guarantee alignment and remove overlapping.
 The operation can be selected from {`none`, `horizontal_center_aligned`, `horizontal_left_aligned`}.
 The default is `none`, meaning no postprocessing.
 - The values of generated bbox parameters [cy, cx, h, w] can be read from the variable `bbox_fake` (in the shape of BxNx4, B=1, N=#strings in one ads) in `gen_single_sample_API.py`.